Bijlmermeer: Renovation

+Despite the construction of roads and the extension of metro Line 53 in the neighborhood, there remains a low employment rate of its residents.
+A clear improvement in the quality of life is marked by the various urban renewal projects of the municipality.
+A mosque was opened in the Bijlmermeer during the 1990s.

+In recent years, many of the high rise buildings have been renovated or torn down.
+More expensive low-rise housing has been built to attract more middle- and upper-income residents.
+This resulted in significant reduction in crime and a more balanced socio-economic composition, whilst at the same time maintaining the area's ethnic mix.
+Bijlmer has been popular with students due to affordability.

+In 2024, Bijlmermeer had nearly 50,000 people of over 150 nationalities.

-Social Issues
+Social issues

 Until recently, Bijlmermeer struggled to draw in many middle-class families.
 Following Suriname's independence in 1975, many of its inhabitants migrated to the Netherlands.
 The government placed a substantial number of them in affordable social housing in the Bijlmermeer.
+The inhabitants originate from many different countries and nationalities.

 The neighbourhood once had a very high crime rate, but this has decreased dramatically in recent years.
 The number of registered complaints to the police decreased from 20,000 in 1995 (of which 2,000 were robberies) to 8,000 (of which 600 were robberies) in 2005.

-The area has always been home to many different nationalities simultaneously.
-Throughout the years, claims of rising social segregation or ghettoization have been both denied and pre-empted by local government.

-Urban renewal

-After El Al Flight 1862 crashed into two Bijlmermeer buildings in 1992, an incident known as the Bijlmerramp (Dutch for "Bijlmer Disaster"), it was decided that the neighbourhood needed some further change.
-In recent years, many of the high rise buildings have been renovated or torn down.
-More expensive low-rise housing has been built to attract more middle- and upper-income residents.
-This resulted in significant reduction in crime and a more balanced socio-economic composition, whilst at the same time maintaining the area's ethnic mix.
-Lately students have discovered the Bijlmer as an affordable place to live compared to the city centre where space is limited and costs of living are high.